 Driving a car to, and parking at, beach areas can be disheartening.
 Best if you plan your arrival/departure on weekends before 9am or after 5pm.
 I have maps and recommendations, depending on where you're staying, for rides, eats, and diversions.

-HERE's a dinner tip, a favorite and easy summer meal: visit West Beach Farm (West Beach Road, Charlestown) or Wendy at Avondale farm stand (across from Cooked Goose), and fill your basket with local veggies and fruit.
+HERE's a dinner tip, a favorite and easy summer meal: visit Quonnie Farm (West Beach Road, Charlestown) or Wright's farm stand (Watch Hill Rd at Setting Sun Dr) and fill your basket with local veggies, fruit, bread.
 Then to McQuade's Marketplace for their unbeatable smoked salmon.
 Both open 7 days/wk.

 Still my favorite muffin or sandwich is at The Misquamicut Sandwich Company, Crandall & Shore Rds. .